Get help today 888-744-0069 or sign up for 24/7 text support.

 • Family education and therapy that illustrate the level of influence that family and close supports have in perpetuating or ending an addiction.
 Together, better plans can be created to help maintain abstinence.

 • 12-step support groups to build and maintain a support structure based on maintaining recovery from alcohol and other drugs.
-Daily or weekly peer meetings can aid a person in keeping track of goals and having a sense of direction while moving through the steps.
+Daily or weekly peer meetings can help a person keep track of goals and have a sense of direction while moving through the steps.

-• Drug testing, which is administered at regular or variable intervals to keep the person in recovery accountable for their decision-making.
+• Drug testing, which is administered at regular or variable intervals to keep the individual in recovery accountable for their decision-making.

-The best crystal meth treatment programs are those that combine some or all of the elements listed above.
+The best methamphetamine treatment programs are those that combine some or all of the elements listed above.
 When you research a program, ask about their approach to treatment.

-American Addiction Centers (AAC) is a leading treatment provider and has trusted rehab centers across the country.
-Please contact a caring treatment support specialist with AAC free at for advice, information, and admissions.
+American Addiction Centers (AAC) is a leading treatment provider and has rehab centers across the country.
+Contact an admissions navigator with AAC free at for advice, information, and admissions.

 Recommended Crystal Meth Rehab-Related Articles